top of page

 New Author (definition): An author who has not had any fiction work published (including short stories, novelettes, novellas, and novels in paper, digital or audio form) that has been paid a per-word rate of 6 cents a word or more or received a payment for any single work of fiction totaling more than $50.

-If the author has self-published the piece then their total earnings from any single piece of fiction may not exceed $50 from all published venues.
+If the author has self-published their work then their total earnings from any single piece of fiction may not exceed $50 from all published venues.

 Eligibility: Entries should be a new science fiction short story written a new author who affirms their story was not in any way plagiarized off of any other work, nor written (in part or whole) with the assistance of AI apps or programs.
 The story must not have previously been released to the public via any means, including online, digital, or paper publications, or privately through such avenues as newsletters, Patreon and the like.
 This award is exclusively for science fiction stories, not any other form of speculative genres (including fantasy and horror) and Arc Manor (the publisher of Galaxy’s Edge anthologies) will be the final decider of this criteria in case of any disputes.